vicesoftware/truck-scout-makerkit/docs/requirements/plans/carriers-test-plan.md

   - Used row_eq() for proper test assertion
   - Test runs within transaction for cleanup

-#### Test 2: Basic Member Access
+#### Test 2: Basic Member Access 🔄
 - **Description**: Verify authenticated member can view carriers in their account
 - **Method**:
-  1. Create member user with tests.create_supabase_user()
-  2. Set identifier with makerkit.set_identifier()
-  3. Create test account
-  4. Add member to account using proper function
+  1. Use existing member_user from Test 4
-  5. Query carriers
+  2. Query carriers table
+  3. Verify count matches expected (1 carrier created by owner)
 - **Expected**: Member can see carriers in their account
 - **Setup Dependencies**:
-  - Requires Test 3 (Owner Permissions) to be implemented first to create test carriers
+  - Uses member_user created in Test 4
+  - Uses carrier created in Test 3
+- **Status**: NEXT
+- **Implementation Notes**:
+  - Will reuse existing member_user for efficiency
+  - Will use results_eq() to verify exact count

 ### 2. Permission Testing